mazwat/mazwat.github.io/cybernetics-ws.md

  - Motor REVERSE
  - Led BLINKING
  - Note DURATION
+ - Enemy IN RANGE

 There are numerous states in a system and often these are monitored in relatively naive ways.
-Using an iff
+Using an if statement or switches nested in an update or a loop.
+We may still deploy these to detect thresh

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTIzODIzMzUzMCwxMDY2MDA3ODE4XX0=
+eyJoaXN0b3J5IjpbLTIwMzU3MDQ0NTQsMTA2NjAwNzgxOF19
 -->